 There are more than four million U.S. citizens of Philippine ancestry in the United States, and more than 350,000 U.S. citizens in the Philippines, including a large number of United States military veterans.

 The American Cemetery in Manila is the largest American military cemetery outside the United States, serving as the final resting place for over 17,000 U.S. and Philippine servicemen and women.

 Assistance and Partnerships

 Over the years, the United States has consistently partnered with the Philippines to create economic opportunities for both countries, bolster joint military capacity and readiness, and advance shared education and development goals.
 For example:

-- As of June 2021, total U.S. government COVID-19 assistance to the Philippines amounted to nearly Php1.3 billion ($27 million).
+- As of October 2020, total U.S. government COVID-19 assistance to the Philippines amounted to more than Php1.1 billion ($23.4 million).
 The United States is also the largest contributor to the COVAX vaccine facility with $2 billion of an eventual $4 billion commitment donated, of which the Philippines is a beneficiary.
 (Fact Sheet)

 - The Philippines is by far the largest recipient of U.S. military assistance in the Indo-Pacific region.
 Since 2015, the United States has delivered more than Php36.9 billion ($771.7 million) worth of planes, ships, armored vehicles, small arms, and other military equipment and training to the Philippines.
 (More information)

 - The United States, through the U.S. Agency for International Development, partners with the Philippines to drive inclusive economic growth, promote peace and stability, and build self-reliance by strengthening the Philippines’s ability to plan, finance and implement its own development solutions.
 Over the past 20 years alone, the United States has provided nearly Php228.8 billion ($4.5 billion) in total assistance. (https://www.usaid.gov/philippines).